Remembering Princeton: I Memories of Parnassus Bookshop

 *Parnassus is an 8,000 foot-mountain in Greece that was and perhaps is the mountain of poetic inspiration.

-Have you ever spent time in a Used BookshopSee results without voting
+Have you ever bought a book from an antiquarian dealer?See results without voting

 More by this Author